desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

   [ (gogoproto.moretags) = "yaml:\"new_token_denom\"" ];
 }

-// MsgMint is the sdk.Msg type for allowing a subspace admin to mint
+// MsgMint is the sdk.Msg type for allowing the subspace treasury to mint
 // more of a token.
 message MsgMint {
   // Address of who is performing the mint action.